Sample Rate Converter Online

 Convert imports to your project's session rate before mixing

-Resolve "wrong sample rate" or "unsupported rate" messages on import
+Resolve “wrong sample rate” and “unsupported rate” messages on import

-Resample to 16 kHz for ASR, transcription, and voice ML pipelines
+Resample for transcription, ASR, and voice ML pipelines

-Bring a mixed set of files onto one consistent sample rate
+Bring a mixed folder of files onto one consistent sample rate

 Related Audio Tools